 Everything you believe about universities post COVID-19 may be wrong

 It’s easy to see monumental changes in how you navigate the REAL changes in student interest and intent.
 Everyone worries about the future of higher education.
 But the real, nagging question is about permanence.
 Are these changes for universities post COVID-19 permanent?

 Ask yourself what your university promises.
 What REALLY makes it different and better than the competition?
 This is a great place to stop drinking your own Kool-Aid.
 There is no time to suffer fools.

-What you have claimed in the past was smoke and mirrors.
+What you have claimed in the past were smoke and mirrors.
 After all, who does not claim they serve a higher good?
 Prepare graduates for the real world?
 Salute the investigations of truth?
 And graduate students with accomplishment?

 Mostly, in the business of higher education, it has all boiled down to proximity and connection.

-Both of those values are out the window for universities post COVID-19.
+Both of those values are out the window for universities post-COVID-19.
 A virtual tour is too manicured to be persuasive.
 And proximity?
 Not too important in the online learning world.

 Today calls.
 Yesterday vanishes.

 But you need to hurry.
 Your stable world is a house of cards.
 After a few months of a new reality and the skeletons emerge from the sediment.
 The emperor may be suddenly naked.